Premiership of John Major: 1997 general election defeat

 There was a brief boost in Major's fortunes following his victory in the self-declared leadership election in 1995.
 However, this did not last, and his premiership continued to be undermined by Conservative MPs defecting to other parties, further by-election defeats, ongoing 'sleaze'-related scandals and party disunity, most notably over Europe.
 By December 1996 the Conservatives had lost their majority in the House of Commons.
 Meanwhile, the Labour Party, re-branded as 'New Labour' by its new leader Tony Blair (John Smith having suddenly died in May 1994), seemed vibrant and fresh; having shifted decisively to the political centre (notably with the jettisoning of Clause Four of the party constitution, which committed them to common ownership of industry), it seemed a much more appealing prospect to many floating voters.
 Labour remained far ahead in the opinion polls as the general election loomed, despite the economic boom and swift fall in unemployment that had followed the end of the early 1990s recession (later dubbed a 'voteless recovery' for the Tories).

-Tony Blair (pictured in 1996), leader of the Labour Party, beat Major in the 1997 election.
+Tony Blair (pictured in 1997), leader of the Labour Party, succeeded Major as Prime Minister after the 1997 election.

 Major faced 1997 knowing that he would have to call an election at some point before May.
 He considered conducting an early election in March, but decided against it following a Conservative defeat at a by-election in Wirral in February.
 On 17 March Major announced that the election would be held on 1 May, hoping that a long campaign would enable him to benefit from the continuing economic recovery and expose 'New Labour' as a shallow marketing gimmick, via the slogan 'New Labour, New Danger'.
 However, Major refused to conduct a 'dirty campaign', only reluctantly green-lighting the infamous poster showing Blair with 'demon eyes', and vetoing the use of a similar TV advert showing Blair making a Faustian-style pact with a shadowy spin doctor.